 Printer/ink/paper – 1st and 2nd year

-• variable cost - you start with $5 college printing credit.
+• Variable cost - you start with $5 college printing credit.
 When you run out, you must purchase more.

 Veterinary Technology student membership to provincial associations outside Alberta

-Veterinary technology program tuition only covers the cost to register with ABVMA for the duration of program and practicum.
+Veterinary technology program tuition only covers the cost to register with ABVMA for the duration of your program and practicum.
 If you plan on working/attending practicums outside of Alberta, you will need to register with the respective association.

 • This fee isn't covered and ranges between $140 - $200